jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/Route-Table-Features.md

   Dynamic transmission with two-way routing can be realized between VPC Route Table and Border Gateway Route Table:

   Border Gateway->Route transmission to VPC direction: When the VPC Route Table configures route transmission, select the source Border Gateway of route transmission and fill in the scope of route transmission.
 After the transmission relation is created, the system will automatically add the route rules that conform to the transmission range in the valid route table of the Border Gateway to the VPC route table, and the Next Hop points to the relevant Border Gateway;

   VPC->Route transmission to a Border Gateway: When creating VPC Attachment based on BGW, if "VPC All Segment" or "Specify Subnet Segment is selected in transmission of VPC segment, it is the automatic route transmission method.
 The Border Gateway route table will automatically add or delete route table items that reach the relevant subnet based on the configured subnet scope, the route prefix is the subnet segment, and the Next Hop is the VPC Attachment connecting the specified VPC and the Border Gateway.

 ### **Route Policy Priority**

   VPC route table supports two route types: Dynamic transmission route and static route.
 The static route can be edited, and the dynamic transmission route can be viewed but cannot be edited.

-  JD Cloud VPC route table priority range is 1~256, the smaller the value, the higher the route priority.
-The static route priority of JD Cloud VPC route table is 100 by default and the transmission route priority is 120 by default.
+  JD Cloud & AI VPC route table priority range is 1~256, the smaller the value, the higher the route priority.
+The static route priority of JD Cloud & AI VPC route table is 100 by default and the transmission route priority is 120 by default.

   - When there are multiple route policies in the route table, the route priority from high to low is as follows, respectively: